Advanced Prompting

 4. Finally, explain why the second version is better

-Benefits: One prompt, multiple iterations, higher quality output.
+One prompt, multiple passes, higher quality output.

 Constitutional AI Approach

-The Idea: Give the LLM principles to follow.
+Give the LLM principles to follow.

 Constitution for this response: